What's Coming - Standards-Based Report Cards

 In many traditional grading systems, behaviors such as attendance, tardiness, class participation or the ability to complete work on time are factored into final grades with scores from tests and assignments.
 While attendance and class participation are important to success in school, averaging together behaviors and academics makes it harder to determine where students are excelling or struggling.
 For example, has the student failed to understand critical concepts or skills, or did they simply not turn in their homework on time?
 Is it a learning problem or a behavior problem?
 In order for us to move to standards based grading (which grades students only on their understanding of the standard) learning habits need to be monitored and reported separately from academics.

-Our previous work habits section on the report card will be replaced with learning habits.
 The report card will look like the following:

 Teachers will be using this rubric to score your child on the report cards.